This post contains affiliate links. Click here to read my affiliate policy.

 Just a few years ago, the term “influencer” wasn’t a job title that even existed.
 But now, the internet is flooded with content creators and social media mavens who have managed to amass huge followings and make a good living based on their Instagram feeds.
 We’re now ultra aware of all kinds of trends and constantly need to know what others are wearing, where they’re going… and what they’re eating.

 As the #foodporn hashtag rose in popularity, active social media users became exposed to over-the-top dishes and new cuisines.
 New dietary lifestyles have also caught on, thanks to this visual storytelling medium.
 According to one study, sharing your food on Instagram actually enhances the experience when you consume it.
-But it’s also a way to connect with others and to even bring followers around to your way of eating, especially when you’re able to make your lifestyle look ultra enticing.
+This vegan strawberry mousse is the perfect example of what we’re talking about.
+It’s also a way to connect with others and to even bring followers around to your way of eating, especially when you’re able to make your lifestyle look ultra enticing.

 That’s certainly how many of the most prolific vegan food gurus have risen to Insta-stardom.
 And it’s likely no coincidence that veganism in the U.S. increased by 600% between 2014 and 2017, as Instagram really started to take off in 2011 and 2012.
 But if you’re looking to make your mark as a vegan influencer in 2019, where do you even begin?
 Here are some expert tips that may allow you to break through and start accumulating a following.